-The Sunshine Coast Council acting pursuant to section 235 of the Biosecurity Act 2014 (the Act), authorises the Prevention and Control Program for invasive animals - prohibited or restricted matter (the Program) in Sunshine Coast Council, on the basis that Michael Whittaker, the chief executive officer of Sunshine Coast Council is satisfied that:
+The Sunshine Coast Council acting pursuant to section 235 of the Biosecurity Act 2014 (the Act), authorises the Prevention and Control Program for invasive animals - prohibited or restricted matter (the Program) in Sunshine Coast Council, on the basis that Emma Thomas, Chief Executive Officer of Sunshine Coast Council is satisfied that:

-- there is or there is likely to be invasive biosecurity matter invasive animals which is prohibited matter, in the Sunshine Coast local government area. - invasive biosecurity matter invasive animals that are prohibited or restricted matter wild dogs (dog, other than a domestic dog, dingo), feral pigs, feral goats, feral cats, feral deer, European foxes and European rabbits and the invasive animal Indian Myna bird is in the Sunshine Coast Council local government area and poses or is likely to pose a significant biosecurity risk in the Sunshine Coast Council local government area. - that measures are required to prevent the entry or establishment of invasive biosecurity matter invasive animals that poses/is likely to pose a significant biosecurity risk in the Sunshine Caost local government area.
+- there is or there is likely to be invasive biosecurity matter invasive animals which is prohibited or restricted matter, in the Sunshine Coast local government area. - invasive biosecurity matter invasive animals that are prohibited or restricted matter feral dogs and dingos (other than a domestic dog), feral pigs, feral goats, feral cats, feral deer, European foxes, and European rabbits in the Sunshine Coast Council local government area and poses or is likely to pose a significant biosecurity risk in the Sunshine Coast Council local government area. - that measures are required to prevent the entry or establishment of invasive biosecurity matterinvasive animals that poses/is likely to pose a significant biosecurity risk in the Sunshine Coast local government area.